 Anoka-Ramsey Community College continually reviews and assesses its curriculum.
-Throughout this process, the college is committed to developing students' commitment to lifelong learning through critical thinking, effective communication, accepting diversity, and ethical decision making.
-As a result, the college will provide experiences that promote learning in the following areas:
+Throughout this process, the college is committed to developing students' commitment to lifelong learning through critical thinking, effective communication, appreciation of diversity, and ethical decision making.
+All programs at Anoka-Ramsey emphasize experiences that promote learning in these four areas: